anujparikh/algo-coding-patterns/src/two-pointers/README.md

   - while loop within the parent for with left and right pointers
   - left should be i + 1 and right should be length - 1
   - compare to the target within while loop
+- whenever dealing with shortest unsorted continious array
+  - first find the lowest starting index which is out of order
+  - next find the highest index which is out of order
+  - find min and max from the subarray
+  - compare both min and max on left and right side of subarray respectively